Cream of Wheat Recipes

 Spread the love

-78% of Cream of Wheat enthusiasts cook it only as a sweet breakfast meal, completely overlooking its tremendous potential as a foundation for savory meals.
-This multi-purpose cereal, typically relegated to breakfast rituals with brown sugar and cinnamon, holds cooking possibilities much larger than the morning meal.
+Interestingly, 78% of Cream of Wheat enthusiasts prepare it as a sweet breakfast cereal only and completely overlook its tremendous savory potential as a foundation for meals.
+This great grain, typically limited to morning ceremony with brown sugar and cinnamon, has unexploited culinary opportunities far beyond the breakfast plate.

-This comprehensive guide to Cream of Wheat recipes will teach you how to turn this common cereal into delectable savory dishes that you can serve at any time of day.
-From hearty risotto stand-ins to reassuring dumplings and satisfying grain bowls, these Cream of Wheat recipes will change the way you look at this kitchen staple.
+In this master cookbook of Cream of Wheat recipes, we will learn how that humble cereal can be transformed into delicious savory food that’s perfect for any time of the day.
+From creamy risotto substitutes to stew-like dumplings and satisfying grain bowls, these Cream of Wheat recipes will make you wonder about this kitchen pantry staple.

 Ingredients List

-To prepare our signature Roasted Vegetables and Savory Parmesan Cream of Wheat:
+To prepare our classic Savory Parmesan Cream of Wheat with Roasted Vegetables:

-• Add 2 tablespoons of olive oil, plus extra for roasting vegetables.
+• 2 tablespoons olive oil, plus additional for roasting vegetables

 • 2 cloves garlic, minced